 For equipment: any equipment purchased by a grant should be equipment that is solely used for eligible grant activities.
-For example, a portable sawmill may be purchased for use in an urban wood grant project.
-Equipment like vehicles are more general in nature and may not be purchased with grant funds.
+Equipment like vehicles is more general in nature and may not be purchased with grant funds.
 Vehicles can, however, be leased with grant funds and charged against the grant at a rate that is commensurate with the percentage of time the leased vehicle is used for the purposes of the grant project.
 Likewise, pre-existing vehicles can be charged against the grant project, preferably with the IRS mileage rate as linked above in the table.